chgibb/chgibb.github.io/wip/symbol-mangling.md

 State is Retained
 - Hot reload does not reset fields, neither the fields of instances nor those of classes or libraries

 CFR's hot-reload is inspired by (and largely abides by) the same pillars.
 CFR diverges from Dart VM however on the "Immutable Methods" pillar.
 In CFR, closures (and their scopes) are refreshed prior to every invocation.
 This means that old functions can never be invoked after a hot-reload no matter if they were captured by a closure.
 The only exception to this is if an old function is a stack frame.
+CFR uses the mangled name of debug symbols provided to it by `ts2hc` to uniquely address functions, allowing it to perform just-in-time method lookups and late-binding in a manner similar to Dart VM.

 Consider the `build` method of the `MyHomePageState` class from the [Counter-App showcase](https://github.com/hydro-sdk/counter-app):